reymartsalcedo/lipolysis-implementations/README.md

 # lipolysis-implementations
-This repository contains the Python files of the finite element implementation using FEniCS.
+This repository contains the Python and Matlab scripts (FEniCS and GeoPDEs implementations, respectively) that are used in my thesis.